Paying an Attorney

 Applying for federal disability benefits is a daunting task.
 Many people want to seek the advice of an attorney, but are deterred by the potential cost.

-At The Law Offices of Jeffrey S. Glassman, Boston disability lawyers, we recognize this is a huge concern.
+At Jeffrey Glassman Injury Lawyers, Boston disability lawyers, we recognize this is a huge concern.
 That’s why we offer our services for disability cases on a contingency fee basis.

 With a contingency fee payment arrangement, claimants are not charged a fee unless the case is successful.
 This does mean attorneys may be more selective with the cases they accept, but cases that are selected typically have a better chance of success.